-Hidden away in the hills of Northwest India, some 200 miles from the busy streets of Mumbai, emerge a magnificent jewel of art and religion: the Ajanta Caves.
+Hidden away in the hills of northwest India, some 200 miles from the busy streets of Mumbai, emerges a magnificent jewel of art and religion: the Ajanta Caves.

-Each cave is filled with sculpture, wall murals, and ceiling paintings.
+Each cave is filled with sculptures, wall murals, and ceiling paintings.
 Though much of this site has collapsed, what remains at Ajanta has allowed a glimpse into the artistic traditions of ancient India.

 Monasteries and sanctuaries

-The caves at Ajanta date from the 2nd century B.C.E. to 650 C.E and were cut into the mountainside in two distinct phases.
+The caves at Ajanta were cut into the mountainside in two distinct phases.
 Discovered by chance in 1819 by British soldiers on a hunt, the Ajanta Caves have become an icon of ancient Indian art, and have influenced subsequent artists and styles.
 The caves at the site are not numbered chronologically.
-Instead, their numbering based on location, beginning with cave 1 on the north side of the horseshoe.
+Instead, their numbering is based on location, beginning with cave 1 on the north side of the horseshoe.
 All of the caves at Ajanta fall into the category of Vihara (monasteries with residence halls), or Chaitya-grihas (sanctuaries/stupa monument halls).
 Nevertheless, each cave has its own unique characteristics, making it difficult to write about Ajanta as a whole.

 The Ajanta caves are engulfed in darkness.
-In fact, this lack of light is crucial to the experience at Ajanta; demanding the viewer’s time while intensifying a sense of the mysterious.
+In fact, this lack of light is crucial to the experience at Ajanta, demanding the viewer’s time while intensifying a sense of the mystery.
 There may have been dim artificial lighting created by oil lamps in the past.
-However, even today, the majority of the caves remain almost completely dark and without the help of artificial lighting, the caves remain in their original state.
+However, even today, the majority of the caves remain almost completely dark, and without the help of artificial lighting, the caves remain in their original state.

-Cave 1 is a magnificently painted Vihara (monastery), filled with wall murals, sculptures, and ceiling paintings, that date back to the 5th century.
-Originally, Cave 1 also had a porch which led to the main hall, however it has since collapsed.
+Cave 1 is a magnificently painted Vihara, filled with wall murals, sculptures, and ceiling paintings, that date back to the fifth century.
+Originally, Cave 1 also had a porch which led to the main hall; however, it has since collapsed.

 The main hall of Cave 1 is a square in plan, with aisles along all four sides.
 Adjacent to these aisles are doorways leading to fourteen small chambers.
 Cave 1 contains twenty painted and carved pillars.
-Above the pillars are reliefs depicting tales from the life of Buddha (Jataka tales).
+Above the pillars are reliefs depicting tales from the life of Buddha (Jatakas).
 Located at the rear of the hall is a large shrine of the Buddha.
-The walls were originally covered in paintings, but today there are only nine surviving images, the most famous being the Bodhisattva Padmapani (Padmapani in Sanskrit literally translates into “one who holds the lotus”).
+The walls were originally covered in paintings, but today there are only nine surviving images, the most famous being the Bodhisattva Padmapani.

 This painting can be found to the left on the main shrine.
-It depicts one of the most beloved bodhisattvas, Avalokitesvara.
+It depicts one of the most beloved bodhisattvas, Avalokiteśvara.
 The term “bodhisattva” refers to a person that has been awakened by the Buddhist spirit.
-According to Mahayana doctrine, Alavokitesvara postponed his ascension into Buddhahood until he assisted every being in achieving Nirvana.
-Avalokitesvara takes the largest numbers of forms across Asia.
-Originally, a masculine form, Avalokitesvara is also known as the feminine Guanyin in China, and Kuan Yin in Japan.
+According to Mahayana doctrine, Avalokiteśvara postponed his ascension into Buddhahood until he assisted every being in achieving Nirvana.
+Avalokiteśvara takes the largest number of forms across Asia.
+Originally a masculine form, Avalokiteśvara is also known as the feminine Guanyin in China and Kuan Yin in Japan.